robbwdoering/bellum.ai/meaningEngineReference.md

 # Meaning Engine Reference Document
 This document seeks to lay out the various components that go into translating WH40k rules from a human-readable format (plain english as it appears in the codexes) into a computer-readable format ([JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON)).
 This resulting JSON object tells the computer when to apply the rule, and what effect it will have when applied.

 This is not automatable (someone please prove me wrong...), so a human must look at each rule and translate it into a corresponding object.
 The hope is that this document will allow anyone familiar with Warhammer 40k to modify these JSON objects, without the need for any programming knowledge.
-For context, these objects are stored for each faction in (special .sql files)[https://github.com/robbwdoering/bellum.ai/tree/master/database], and then made available to the actual running web application via a relational database.
+For context, these objects are stored for each faction in [special .sql files](https://github.com/robbwdoering/bellum.ai/tree/master/database), and then made available to the actual running web application via a relational database.

 It is important to note before proceeding that by the very nature of the application, some rules are impossible to meaningfully represent in this format, and many more are not represented because it would be possible but challenging.
 Instead of covering 100% of WH40k's 1000+ rules, this engine seeks to capture the 90% that have the most frequent effect on the game, and leave it to the players to apply the remaining 10% themselves.
 Players are warned at the start of the game which rules are used by the two forces at play that are not yet covered.